 When brewing a fresh hop beer, the brewer uses the fresh hops in lieu of regular, processed hops.
 Sounds easy enough, right?
 Au contraire, mon frère.

 Using fresh hops is not without its challenges.
 It’s like trying to make tea with freshly picked leaves instead of a Lipton tea bag.
 Dried, processed hops are concentrated.
 Think of dried fruit or beef jerky.
 When you make a fresh hop beer, you use a lot of hops – a lot of whole cone hops instead of pelletized hops.
 I’m talking about a large physical mass of hops, regardless of weight.
 A big bushel of hops goes into the kettle.
-Brewing a fresh hop beer can be messy.
+Brewing a fresh hop beer can be messy and ineffecient.
 Different breweries have different methods for using fresh hops.
 Some just throw them in like they would regular processed hops, others get very creative.

 Another issue, processed hops are very predictable, but wet hops are not.
 A brewer knows exactly what to expect from 11 pounds of Cascade pellets.
 They know how much flavor and bitterness a certain amount of a particular hop variety will add to the brew.
 How many pounds of fresh hops equals 11 pounds of regular, processed hops?
 Well that’s a bit of a mystery.
 I suppose it might depend on how long ago the hops were harvested and how much they have dried.
 Were they driven from Yakima to Seattle in the back of a van or in the open bed of a pickup truck?